wavefrontHQ/docs/pages/doc/tracing_integrations.md

 ---
-title: Using a 3rd Party Distributed Tracing System
+title: Using Jaeger or Zipkin with Wavefront
 keywords: data, distributed tracing
 tags: [tracing]
 sidebar: doc_sidebar
 permalink: tracing_integrations.html
-summary: Learn about ways to send trace data to Wavefront from a 3rd party distributed tracing system.
+summary: Learn how to send trace data from Jaeger or Zipkin to Wavefront.
 ---

-You can collect [traces](tracing_basics.html#wavefront-trace-data) with a 3rd party distributed tracing system, and send the [trace data](tracing_basics.html) to Wavefront.
-Wavefront provides managed, highly scalable storage for your trace data, as well as RED metrics that are derived from the spans.
+You can collect [traces](tracing_basics.html#wavefront-trace-data) with Jaeger or Zipkin and send the [trace data](tracing_basics.html) to Wavefront.
+Wavefront
+* Provides managed, highly scalable storage for your trace data.
+* Allows you to examine and alert on RED metrics that are derived from the spans.

-Suppose you have already instrumented your application using a 3rd party distributed tracing system such as Jaeger or Zipkin.
-You can continue using that system for application development, and then switch to a Wavefront proxy in production by changing a few configuration settings.
+Suppose you have already instrumented your application using Jaeger or Zipkin.
+You can continue using that system for application development, and then switch to using Wavefront by changing a few configuration settings.

 **Note:** If you have not yet [instrumented your application for tracing](tracing_instrumenting_frameworks.html), consider doing so with one or more [Wavefront observability SDKs](wavefront_sdks.html).